How to Use the Command 'pageres' (with Examples)

 Explanation:

-• local_file_path.html is the path to the local HTML file you want to capture a screenshot of.
+• local_file_path.html: The path to the local HTML file you want to capture.
+This allows you to screenshot local pages just like any public webpage.

 Conclusion: